Elon, North Carolina

 We are to follow the clear teachings of Scripture, not the teachings in another book by a supposed angel from heaven, which contradicts that book.

 The Modern Scholar’s Gospel

 Some modern biblical scholars argue that the gospel is not about salvation.
-The gospel according to N.T.
-Wright is not a description of how people get saved.
-They argue that the gospel is the message about the life of Jesus, His death, burial and resurrection.
+The gospel, according to N.T.
+Wright, is not a description of how people get saved.
+He points out that the gospel is the message about the life of Jesus, His death, burial and resurrection.
 Take, for example, what Wright says in his Paul in Different Perspectives:

 “when Paul uses the word ‘gospel’, this is the very centre of what he is referring to: the annoucement that Jesus, the crucified Jew from Nazareth, has been raised from the dead by the creator God, and has been exalted as Lord of the world, claiming allegiance from all alike, Jew and Gentile, great and small, from Caesar on his throne to the poorest child of the humblest slave in the farthest corners of the world.